What is Compulsive Gambling?

 Pathological Gambling Disorder is a persistent and recurring maladaptive gambling pattern as evidenced by five or more of the following symptoms: 1) a mental preoccupation with gambling, 2) a need to gamble with increasing amounts of money in order to achieve the desired excitement or effect, 3) repeated unsuccessful efforts to control, cut down, or quit gambling, 4) restless and irritable when attempting to cut down or stop gambling, 5) gambles as a way of escaping problems or alleviating depressed feelings, 6) after losing money gambling, often returns another day to get even (chasing loses), 7) lies to family and others to conceal the extent of involvement with gambling, 8) has committed illegal acts such as forgery, fraud, theft, or embezzlement to finance gambling, 9) has jeopardized or lost a significant relationship, job, educational or career opportunity because of gambling, 10) relies on others to provide money to relieve desperate financial situations caused by gambling.

-Pathological gambling is typically treated with abstinence based treatment programs.
+Pathological gambling is typically treated with abstinence-based treatment programs.
 People are either directed to in-patient (28 days typically) or out-patient (60 hours occurring 3-4X weekly for 4-5 weeks) gambling programs.
-Treatment occurs in a group therapy format with focus on breaking through denial of one’s problem, education around pathological gambling, and providing people with tools to remain abstinent.
-Cognitive behavioral therapy (CBT) is often used to identify and challenge distorted thinking and beliefs around gambling.
+Treatment occurs in a group therapy format with a focus on breaking through denial of one’s problem, education around pathological gambling, and providing people with tools to remain abstinent.
+Cognitive-behavioral therapy (CBT) is often used to identify and challenge distorted thinking and beliefs around gambling.
 There are also some medicinal treatment aids that are occasionally used such as antidepressants, mood stabilizers, or anti-craving or opiate blockers such as naltrexone.

 If you are concerned you might have a gambling problem, please call us now at 763-416-4167, or request an appointment on our website: WWW.IPC-MN.COM so we can help you determine if you are struggling with a gambling disorder and what the best course of action is for you.
 Life is too short to be unhappy.
 Find the peace of mind you deserve.